pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 *Note:* The OTUs actually match 1:1 with the number of sequences per sample ID/barcode.
 This is an artifact of creating the smallest demo data set to use on the Virtual Boxes.
 The OTUs are still representative of the microbial diversity in that sample though.

 Exercise 2 KEY
-Scott's original question
-What is the minimum/maximum of OTUs in all samples?
-Are there significant differences between the samples?
-If so, why do you think?
 Min = IE1 289
 Max = IM2 4880
 36155 total OTUs